thedayheisooo/covfefe/about.md

   the weeks after the 2016 election.
 We were deeply troubled by what happened, we were scared of Trump’s dangerous agenda and we were mad about the rigged system and the worst of it: We felt powerless.
-But we quickly learned that thanks to Trump hundred of thousands of concerned Americans woke up and came together to organize and resist – this gave us hope and made us think about ways we can support the resistance.
+But we quickly learned that thanks to Trump hundreds of thousands of concerned Americans woke up and came together to organize and resist – this gave us hope and made us think about ways we can support the resistance.
+There are so many great non-profit organizations out there that it was clear to us, that the US does not need another one.
+Instead we could raise money for the existing organizations in a smart way – after all product development and creating campaigns are part of our daily business anyway.

-  On top of that we were sure that Trump won’t even make it
 about_members: >-
   This is a little side project of a diverse team of volunteers.
 Don't forget:
   This is all about the movement and not about us!
 However, in case you have